 When comparing Pro Git vs Codecademy, the Slant community recommends Pro Git for most people.
-In the question“What is the best resource to learn git?”
-Pro Git is ranked 1st while Codecademy is ranked 9th.
+In the question“What are the best resources to learn git?”
+Pro Git is ranked 1st while Codecademy is ranked 12th.
 The most important reason people chose Pro Git is:

 Although the book is free online, you can support the author by purchasing a [hard copy of the book](http://www.amazon.com/Pro-Git-Scott-Chacon/dp/1430218339/ref=sr_1_1?ie=UTF8&qid=1373668887&sr=8-1&keywords=pro+git).